Kult (role-playing game)

 Kult (Swedish for "Cult", stylized as KULT) is a contemporary horror role-playing game originally created by Gunilla Jonsson and Michael Petersén with illustrations by Nils Gulliksson, first published in Sweden by Äventyrsspel (later Target Games) in 1991.
 Kult is notable for its philosophical and religious depth as well as for its mature and controversial content.

 The first three English editions were published from 1993–2004 by Metropolis Ltd. In 2018 current licensor Helmgast released the fourth edition, Kult: Divinity Lost, created by Robin Liljenberg and Petter Nallo.
 This edition updated the setting from the 1990s to the 2010s and was completely rewritten with new art and layout, and a ruleset based on Powered by the Apocalypse.
-The fourth edition was well received by critics and fans and won two Ennies for Best Writing and Best Cover 2019, and was also nominated for Best Interior Art.
+The fourth edition was well received by critics and fans and won two Ennies 2019.

 Setting

+The setting and rules of Kult are heavily inspired by Gnostic myths that use the Platonic concept of the Demiurge and implications of a higher divinity of humanity that is grasped through obtaining esoteric knowledge.

 The default backdrop is that of our present-day large cities.
 Players take the roles of contemporary protagonists from across genres, such as private investigators, femmes fatales, vigilantes, drug dealers, artists, journalists, secret agents, and mad scientists.
 In the game, however, the entire visible world is an illusion (the Illusion) held together by a monotheistic belief which is unravelling to reveal the darker "reality" beneath—where nightmarish monsters lurk.
 The Illusion was created by the Demiurge to hold humanity prisoner and to prevent us from regaining the divinity we once had.
 In the absence of the Demiurge, sinister forces plot to keep humanity from realizing the truth, or even to plunge the world into an apocalyptic war to restore humanity's ignorance and blind faith in the divine order.

 Some symbols and creatures appearing in Kult also appear in other Swedish games to which the same authors and production team contributed.
 The Mutant Chronicles universe (created by Nils Gulliksson and Michael Stenmark) and its spin-offs share creatures such as Nepharites and Razides which appear in Kult.